+What is a reassessment?
 A reassessment refers to a periodic reevaluation of a property’s value for tax purposes.
-Local laws vary, but reassessment generally takes place every one to five years or when a property changes hands.
+Local laws vary, but reassessment generally takes place every one to five years or when a property changes hands (find out more on taxes on commercial real estate sales).
 Some municipalities also reassess in the event of a refinancing.

 The Impact of Reassessment

 Reassessment can have a significant impact on an investor’s property tax bill.
 For example, if an investor buys a property for $100,000, and the local tax rate is 2%, the annual property tax bill would be $2000.
 However, if the property is reassessed at $120,000, the annual property tax bill would increase to $2400.

 Investors should keep reassessment in mind when evaluating a potential investment property.
 It’s essential to research the frequency of reassessment in the municipality where the property is located.
 Additionally, investors should factor in the possibility of a reassessment when estimating their annual expenses for a particular property.

 Property taxes are a source of revenue for state and local governments.
 To ensure that property taxes are fair and accurate, most states require that properties be reassessed regularly.
 Property tax assessors are generally county-, city-or township-level officials responsible for assessing and reassessing property within their jurisdiction.
 The reassessment is handled at the local level, but state law determines how often property in the state is reassessed.